I initially started out creating a site about a Project Leader. My past experience involved in

 connections between the applications or processes involved.
 A good working relationship

-Business Analyst will help make this possible.
+between the System Analyst and the Business Analyst will help make this possible.

 Soon all phases of the project had come to completion.
 Could that project be done differently?

+Not really.
 Agile Management was not even in our vocabulary.
 Can that particular project be

 done differently?
 Most likely.